Arabian-vACC/library/docs/pilots/doha-hamad/arrivals.md

 The standard approach at Doha-Hamad is the ILS, with independent parallel operations in effect.
 Pilots can expect a minimum diagonal separation of 3 NM from traffic on the opposite runway and 2 NM spacing from preceding aircraft on the opposite runway.

 !!! warning
     With effect 07 NOV 2025 1600z, pilots assigned runway 34R for arrival can expect to be assigned the RNP T 34R approach due to a partial runway closure.
 This can be found in the latest AIRAC data.
+Arrivals on 16L can expect the RNP 16L approach.

 ## Speeds
 The speed limits and recommended speeds within different segments of the Doha terminal area is as follows: